-Small charity success stories
+Small charity stories to inspire in difficult times

 Crowdfunding isn’t easy: it demands significant resources and time, and often new skills.
 For small charities that can be challenging.
 But it's not impossible, as these three nonprofits prove.